Dec 13, 2016

 What We Pay

 Our authors are the soul of our podcast.
 We strongly believe that creators should get paid for their work.
 Period.
 We would love to pay pro rates, but alas that is beyond our current financial reach.
-We currently pay a semi-pro rate of $0.01 per word.
+At the moment, we pay a semi-pro rate of $0.01 per word.
+Because we think it's insulting to pay less than $20 for any story, we pay a flat rate of $20 for all stories less than 2,000 words.
 We hope, however, that our podcast will soon bring us fame, fortune, and success beyond our wildest dreams, as well as the ability to pay pro rates.
 We'd also like a pony.
 A genetically modified pony with six legs that runs 100mph and urinates a rich, tasty stout.

 (Our rates are directly tied to our Patreon funding goals.
 As we reach our goals, our rates will go up.
 Simple!
 If you want our authors to get paid more, please help spread the word!)